 - Not readily available - OEM parts are very scarce in the automotive market because they are produced in limited quantity and distributed to a handful of dealers.

-- Expensive - due to their low supply, OEM products tend to be expensive, though not as expensive as genuine Mitsubishi parts.
+- Expensive - due to their low supply, OEM products tend to be costly, though not as pricey as genuine Mitsubishi parts.

 What are aftermarket Mitsubishi parts?